Communist Party of Canada: Recent history (1992–present)

-During this time the CPC began to reorganize its Quebec section, the Communist Party of Quebec (Parti communiste du Québec or PCQ).
+During this time the, CPC began to reorganize its Quebec section, the Communist Party of Quebec (Parti communiste du Québec or PCQ).
 The CPC also began periodically publishing Spark!, a journal for Marxist theory and discussion.
 In 2001 the party adopted a comprehensive update to its party programme and renamed it "Canada's Future is Socialism".

 The CPC reinvigorated its long-standing involvement in and contribution to the labour movement and support of trade union organizing and campaigns, in the civic reform movement, and in a number of social justice, anti-war and international solidarity groups and coalitions.
 The YCL was reestablished in 2007 and has since set up local branches in a number of cities across Canada and held several central conventions.

 The CPC held its 37th Central Convention in February 2013 in Toronto.
 According to a Toronto Star article the assembly drew 65 delegates most of whom were from Ontario, British Columbia and Quebec with a few from Alberta, Saskatchewan, Manitoba and Nova Scotia.
 Party leader Miguel Figueroa called for the CPC to field 25 candidates in the upcoming federal election.

 Owing to his declining health, Miguel Figueroa stepped down as central party leader in 2015 after serving in the position for 23 years.
 Elizabeth Rowley subsequently became the first woman leader of the party after being elected central party leader by the central committee on January 31, 2016.
-Under Rowley's leadership, the party ran 30 candidates in the 2019 Canadian federal election and finished in twelfth, receiving 3,905 votes and a total of 0.02 percent of the popular vote.
+Under Rowley's leadership, the party ran 30 candidates in the 2019 Canadian federal election and finished in twelfth, receiving 3,905 votes and a total of 0.02% of the popular vote.

 The CPC held its 38th Central Convention in May 2016, again in Toronto.
 The meeting drew about 70–80 delegates from Ontario, British Columbia, Quebec, Manitoba, Alberta, Nova Scotia, Newfoundland and New Brunswick, in order of delegation size.
 The party held a special tribute to outgoing leader Miguel Figueroa.

+In June 2022, allegations of sexual harassment by a party organizer surfaced on social media.
+The central committee's response was perceived as inadequate by some within the party.
+This resulted in an internal party schism that led to the resignations or expulsions of a number of party members.